dxhub-apps/lexyhub/docs/user-documentation.md

 2. Select **Invite teammate**.
 3. Enter their name, email, and role.
 4. Send the invite and monitor acceptance from the activity log.

+**How to refresh your profile avatar:**
+1. Open **Settings → Profile & Billing**.
+2. Click **Change avatar** and pick a square PNG, JPG, or WebP file under 5 MB.
+3. Wait for the toast confirmation—your photo is stored instantly in Vercel Blob and synced to Supabase.
+4. Press **Save profile** if you also edited contact fields.

 ## Status Page
 The Status area communicates system uptime and scheduled maintenance.